Maia-DAO/ecosystem-docs/versioned_docs/version-Talos/concepts/overview/positions/02-staked.md

 [//]: # (TODO: pools together users so they can stake every epoch together, bringing down costs)
 [//]: # (TODO: if there is no staking incentive active, this position will be equal to a vanilla position)

 TALOS Staked Positions are a new type of LP that allows users to stake their UNI V3 NFTs in the Hermes Uniswap V3 gauge.
-These staked positions are built on the Arbitrum layer 2 solution, which allows for faster and cheaper transactions compared to the Ethereum main-net.
+These staked positions are built on the Arbitrum layer 2 solution, which allows for faster and cheaper transactions compared to the Ethereum mainnet.

 ## Benefits

 - Staked Liquidity: TALOS Staked Positions allow users to stake their UNI V3 NFTs in the Hermes Uniswap V3 gauge, earning HERMES rewards instead of fees for providing liquidity to the gauge.

-- Faster and Cheaper Transactions: By using the Arbitrum layer 2 solution, TALOS Staked Positions provide faster and cheaper transactions compared to the Ethereum main-net.
+- Faster and Cheaper Transactions: By using the Arbitrum layer 2 solution, TALOS Staked Positions provide faster and cheaper transactions compared to the Ethereum mainnet.

 - Composability: The staked position is an ERC-20 wrapper token that can be traded on the Ethereum blockchain, providing liquidity and composability to the underlying assets.